abdulahshoaib/os/content/File Operations.md

 ```

 ## dup()
-Duplicates an existing file descriptor to the lowest*numbered unused one.
+Duplicates an existing file descriptor to the lowest*numbered unused one
 ```c
 int dup(int oldfd);
 ```